Smiti02/Contact-list/README.md

 Select this repo and click Deploy

 That’s it!
-Your app is live 🎉
+Your app is live...

 #Deploy on Netlify